If you are not familiar with the differing types of showers then it's a good idea to read about shower types first.

 A brief note on showers at 50plus

 The Shower-Man at 50plus provides a professional and guaranteed installation and maintenance service for householders and businesses.
-The service is an extension the the 50plus plumbing service and offers a range of works focussed on showers.
+The service is an extension the 50plus practical services and offers a range of works focussed on showers.

 50plus has a client base of commercial and domestic customers and are experienced in small works, fault finding and refurbishment.

 Contact us for further information